The Best Christmas Town in Every State

 From festivals and twinkling lights to snow-covered rooftops and giant Christmas trees, these towns really get into the holiday spirit.
 Experience the best the season has to offer with our top picks from coast to coast!

 Who says it never snows in the South?
 This small Alabamian city with a name like a fairy-tale country transforms its main square to “Christmas in Candyland,” complete with snow-making machines each December.
 Attractions include snow tubing, outdoor ice-skating, play cottages, light shows, mini-train rides, an inflatable “Arctic” maze, music, hot chocolate, and of course, visits with Santa.
-When traveling for the holidays, this is the best day to book your Christmas flight, according to experts.

 North Pole, Alaska